-A report from Korea Economic Daily has said that Hyundai plans to redesign the lights, bumpers, and wheel arches of the Ioniq 6.
+A report from Korea Economic Daily in August 2021 noted that Hyundai would redesign the lights, bumpers, and wheel arches of the Ioniq 6.
 These changes were expected to improve the quality and range of the car.
-Moreover, the company will increase the car’s length by 20 mm from the initially planned figure, it noted.
+Moreover, the company would increase the car’s length by 20 mm from the initially planned figure, it said.

 Ioniq 6 could get the first ‘Lighting’ Grille

 The same report speculated that the Ioniq 6 could feature the new ‘Lighting grille’.
 Back in June 2021, Hyundai Mobis had announced that they succeeded in developing a new grille that adds LED functionality to the entirety of the car’s front.
-With grilles becoming unnecessary in electric cars, manufacturers have been trying to figure out how best to use the space with ideas such as road lighting, sound systems, and even displays.
+With grilles becoming unnecessary in electric cars, manufacturers are finding out how best to use the space with ideas such as road lighting, sound systems, and even displays.

 Hyundai Mobis’ idea is to have the LEDs signal various states of the car such as autonomous driving and charging, sound beat display, and even an emergency warning light display.
-Like most other new-age tech, the Lightning grille will welcome the driver with flair.
-Through the use of different patterns and colours on the LEDs, the grille will be able to communicate with other vehicles and drivers or pedestrians to showcase the driver’s intent.
+Like most another new-age tech, the Lightning grille will welcome the driver with flair.
+Through the use of different patterns and colors on the LEDs, the grille will be able to communicate with other vehicles and drivers or pedestrians to showcase the driver’s intent.